gorosgobe/ipm/README.md

 # ipm
  Individual Project MEng Computing: "Imitation Learning with Visual Attention for Robot Control"

+ This project was awarded the **Winton Capital Applied Undergraduate Project Computing Prize**: an annual award from the Department of Computing at Imperial College London to a final year undergraduate student for an outstanding individual project in applied computing.

 # Structure
 **scripts/**: Scripts to run series of training runs automatically, with default parameters